karenjiang94/Boston-Housing-Data/README.md

 Our benchmark will be a regression to the median.

 ### Performance Metric
-Will will calculate the RMSE to evaluate the performance of our model.
+We will calculate the [RMSE (Root Mean Square Error)](http://www.statisticshowto.com/rmse/) to evaluate the performance of our model.